 - Upon separation from employment (resignation, dismissal, retirement, or death) an employee hired on or after 10/01/2012, shall be paid for accrued vacation as per the following provisions: - i.
 An employee must have completed a minimum of one (1) year service with the City to be entitled to this payout provision upon separation. - ii.
-An employee shall be paid in a lump sum for accrued vacation, not to exceed eighty (80) hours. - 2.
-Upon separation from employment (resignation, dismissal, retirement, or death) an employee hired prior to 10/01/2012, shall be paid for accrued vacation as per the following provisions: - i.
+An employee shall be paid in a lump sum for accrued vacation, not to exceed one-hundred twenty (120) hours.
+Banked hours are not eligible for payout. - 2.
+Upon separation from employment (resignation, dismissal, retirement, or death) an employee hired prior to 10/01/2012, shall be paid for accrued vacation as per the following provisions:

+- i.
 An employee must have completed a minimum of one (1) year service with the City to be entitled to this payout provision upon separation. - ii.
-An employee with one (1) through twenty-nine (29) years of service with the City shall be paid in a lump sum for accrued vacation, not to exceed two hundred and fifty (250) hours. - iii.
+An employee with one (1) through twenty-nine (29) years of service with the City shall be paid in a lump sum for accrued vacation, not to exceed two hundred and fifty (250) hours.
+New banked hours are not eligible for payout. - iii.
 Upon retirement, an employee with a minimum of thirty (30) years of employment with the City shall be paid in a lump sum for the entirety of accrued vacation. - iv.
 Please refer to Leave Disbursement table (Appendix F).

-Policy: Workers' Compensation Policy No. 500.07
+Policy: Workers' Compensation